-There are 3.3 million metric tons of plastic that are quickly disposed into landfills in Europe.
-With upcycling, ecoBirdy is not only extending the life of plastic but also increasing its durability.
-This reduces the consumption of raw materials, spinning a problem into a creative solution.
+There are 3.3 million metric tons of plastic that are quickly disposed of in landfills in Europe.
+With upcycling, ecoBirdy is not only extends the life of plastic but also increases its durability.
+This reduces the consumption of raw materials, turning a problem into a creative solution.

 Through the upcycling process, plastic is not broken down but properly sorted to increase the value of its properties in a highly desirable way.

 For ecoBirdy, upcycling means delivering intentionally designed products that are always: